benstory/mitoClone2/README.md

 The R package is used for performing the analysis of clonal heterogeneity based on nuclear and mitochondrial mutations in single cell RNA or DNA sequencing.

-You can read about the package and explore an extensive vignette in our accompanying publication:
+You can read about the package and explore an extensive vignette in the supplemental section of our accompanying publication:

 **Story B**, **Velten L**, **Mönke G**, **Annan A**, **Steinmetz L**.
 Mitoclone2: an R package for elucidating clonal structure in single-cell RNA-sequencing data using mitochondrial variants. *NAR Genomics and Bioinformatics*.
 2024;6(3):lqae095.
 Published 2024 Aug 9. [doi:10.1093/nargab/lqae095](https://doi.org/10.1093/nargab/lqae095)